 Funds in your digital account provided by the Apprenticeship Levy can only be used towards the costs of apprenticeship training and end point assessment.
 This must be with an approved training provider and assessment organisation.
 It can’t be used on other costs associated with your apprentices or wider training effort, for example wages, statutory licences to practise, travel and subsidiary costs, managerial costs, traineeships, work placement programmes or the costs of setting up an apprenticeship programme.

 The Government has committed sufficient funding to ensure that all apprenticeships are funded.

-All non – Levy paying employers regardless of size and turnover receive at least 95% of the costs of the training from the Government.
-The employer us responsible for the wages of the apprentice.
+If you don't pay the apprenticeship levy, the Government will cover at least 95% of the costs of the apprenticeship training regardless of the size or turnover of your organisation.
+The employer is still responsible for the wages of the apprentice.

 For apprentices aged 16-18 working in companies with less than 50 staff, 100% of the Apprenticeship training costs are met from government funding.